 We have direct suppliers based in Scotland, UK, France, the Netherlands and Spain.
 Our indirect suppliers, including manufacturers who supply our UK-based distributors, are based globally.
 Some raw materials used by our UK based suppliers will be purchased from overseas and the products finished in the UK.

-In our Corporate Plan, we are committed to responding to the challenges of climate change and promoting sustainable tourism.
+In our Corporate Plan, we are committed to responding to the challenges of climate change and promoting responsible tourism.
 Understanding our supply chains is an important part of achieving those aims and is therefore key to delivering our strategic priorities and outcomes.

 Currently, across all our supply chains, we have limited knowledge of our indirect suppliers.
 To address this weakness, we now include appropriate clauses in contracts which require our direct suppliers to comply with the requirements of the Modern Slavery Act.
 These clauses will also apply to indirect suppliers in the supply chain.

 We are also working to ensure that in the supplier selection process, appropriate measures are taken to exclude suppliers with convictions under the relevant sections of the Modern Slavery Act.
 In the future, it is our aim that every retail supplier will be required to sign a declaration of Modern Slavery Compliance.

 Information on our Procurement policies and strategy are available on our website.

 Our grants programme

-We offer six grant schemes to groups, organisations and individuals, to assist with projects that benefit the historic environment, and which help to deliver the training and skills needed in caring for the historic environment.
+We offer several grant schemes to groups, organisations and individuals, to assist with projects that benefit the historic environment, and which help to deliver the training and skills needed in caring for the historic environment.

 These projects vary in scope and size, with decisions for funding made in line with our corporate objectives and within the strategic aims of the Scottish Government.
 Grants are issued to a variety of recipients, including not for profit organisations, such as charitable trusts, local authorities and religious bodies.
 We publish details of grants awarded annually.